waterkey15/WebPage/README.md

 ## Laravel Project for a public Frontend Theme

 To begin with after starting a laravel project inside of a web server package's htdocs file (like apache XAAMP, MAAP (I used XAAMP)) in terminal inside of the files path run 'php artisan serve' and in http://127.0.0.1:8000/ this website will be online.
+Also you may need to create a database named dingo from http://localhost/phpmyadmin.
+When you refresh a couple of times one admin and one user will be generated.

 in order to reach the admin panel go to 'Account/login', user name = admin@dingo.com password = 12345678